Create a Repo

 In this section, we will create an empty local repo.

 From now on, it's assumed that you know the basic Linux commands in the Bash shell.
 If you're using a Mac or Linux you can open the terminal.
-If you're on Windows, you can download which bundles up the Linux commands.
+If you're on Windows, you can download Cmder which bundles up the Linux commands.

 Examples will be simulating a Python project.
 Feel free to try your own content.